Nate Roberts still dreams of making the major leagues one day, but, for now, his main wish is to get through a season of baseball healthy.

 “It’s tough being hurt,” Robert said.
 “Not being able to run was the toughest part.
 It was definitely mentally draining.
 At some point, you have to tell yourself that you’re going to get better.
 I’m getting better, but still won’t be 100 percent until next year.”

-While Roberts is having relative success with his swing, he said he notices the difference when he goes to run or field a baseball.
-Roberts lost 15 pounds of mass in legs and wasn’t able to run for nine months during his rehab.
+Although Roberts is having relative success with his swing, he said he notices the difference when he goes to run or field a baseball.
+Roberts lost 15 pounds of mass in his legs and wasn’t able to run for nine months during his rehab.

-“It’s tough to get excited (about being back).
+“It’s tough to get excited [about being back].
 I’m still not myself,” he added.
-“I still think about not pulling about not pulling a muscle or hurting my knee.
+“I still think about not pulling a muscle or hurting my knee.
 It’s tough to take a whole lot of joy out of playing baseball right now since it’s so hard to get through one game.”

 During that surgery, doctors found a micro-fracture in Roberts’ knee cartilage.
 The doctors avoided surgery, which would have ended his season before it began, and instead hoped the knee would recover in rehab.

-What was supposed to be a 4-6 week rehab ended up being a 12-week rehab and Roberts wasn’t responding to the treatment, Roberts said.
-Roberts hurt his knee further in his only appearance in 2013 and required surgery that required 12-15 months of recovery.
+What was supposed to be a four- to six-week rehab ended up being a 12-week rehab, and Roberts wasn’t responding to the treatment, he said.
+Roberts hurt his knee further in his only appearance in 2013 and required surgery that required 12 to 15 months of recovery.

 Roberts said his journey through the minor leagues is not where he wanted it to be at this point.
 But he’s glad he’s able to play with his teammates again and experience the atmosphere of playing, but he just wants to get back to playing at full strength.

-It's a long ways from when he batted .554 in 2004-05 at R-B, third all-time in IHSA history.
-But he's just happy to be healthy now.
+It’s a long way from when he batted .554 in 2004-05 at R-B, third all-time for a career in IHSA history.
+But he’s just happy to be healthy now.

 “I don’t want to worry about anything other than playing baseball healthy next year, being ready for spring training,” Roberts said.
 “If I can do that, I think I have a pretty good chance at making the majors one day.”